ismailchbiki/Enterprise-architecture/K8S/README.md

 <b>Note:</b><br>

-- Don't forget to update hosts locked file in ~/etc/hosts
+- Don't forget to update hosts locked file in ~/etc/hosts to include the domain name and local ip address